Place

 Why Demolition?

-Legally, because the Westlake Redevelopment Plan that controls development in the Westlake area has determined the B’nai B’rith Lodge is a historic resource, the City cannot approve demolition until it has prepared an environmental impact report to assess impacts and mitigation, and consideration of alternatives.
-Instead, none of this is occurring now that the City has entered into a settlement agreement with Catholic Charities.
+Legally, because the Westlake Redevelopment Plan that controls development in the Westlake area has determined the B’nai B’rith Lodge is a historic resource, the City should not have approved demolition until it prepared an environmental impact report to assess impacts and mitigation, and consideration of alternatives.
+Instead, none of this is occurred once the City entered into a settlement agreement with Catholic Charities.
 According to Catholic Charities, nothing is planned for the site, despite previously announcing a proposed project.

 About This Place